fdformula/FiniteDifferenceFormula.jl/README.md

 #### Output

-Each function returns a tuple, (n, points, [k[1], k[2], ..., k[stop-start+1]], m) where n, points, k[:] and m are described below.
+Each function returns a tuple, (n, points, k[:], m), where n, points, k[:] and m are described below.
 With the information, you may generate functions for any programming language of your choice.

 While 'compute' may fail to find a formula using the points, others try to find one, if possible, by using fewer points in different ways.
 (See the docstring of each function.)